feliposz/hello-world/README.md

 # hello-world
-Learning to use Git Hub
+Learning to use Git Hub.
+This is a quick editing test.